openfisca/legislation-explorer/README.md

 # OpenFisca Legislation explorer

-A web user interface to explore an [OpenFisca](http://openfisca.org/) tax and benefit system model.
+A web user interface to explore an [OpenFisca](http://openfisca.org/) tax and benefit system.

 This application consumes a legislation description made available by the OpenFisca web API and makes its parameters and formulas searchable and interlinked.
 [Example](https://fr.openfisca.org/legislation).